MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 ![Watertight simplified environment mesh](images/SUWatertight.png)
 ![Spatial mapping mesh data](images/SUBoundless.jpg)

 This document is intended to provide a scenario overview and to clarify the relationship that scene understanding and spatial mapping share.
-For details on how scene understanding works and how to develop for it, please see the scene understanding [SDK overview](scene-understanding-SDK.md) or the [Scene Understanding SDK](..\DocProject\help\index.html) pages.
+For details on how scene understanding works and how to develop for it, please see the scene understanding [SDK overview](scene-understanding-SDK.md) documentation.

 ## Device support